 1982-1983 TRANS AM N89 15″ TURBO CAST ALUMINIUM WHEELS.
 Fitted only to Trans Am, but 14″ version can be found fitted to Firebird S/E. KITT didn’t have the centre Pontiac sticker in place.
 These were fitted with 215/65/R15 tyres stock.

 1982-1985 CLEAR GLASS HATCH.
 Clearly not suitable for all climates but if you’re going for accurate….!
 There was no heater/demister/defogger on either KITT or KARR.

 1982-1989 FLAT HATCH SPOILER.
 This spoiler was fitted to Firebird Trans Am from 1982 to 1984 and most base Firebirds between 1985 and 1989.

 EARLY 1982 WINDSHIELD WITH NO TINT.
 This is for the superfan.
 Extraordinarily rare but neither KITT nor KARR had tint at the top of the screen.

-You can use any year Firebird dash as it is covered and you need to trim sections it away to fit the KR dash anyway.
+You can use any year Firebird black dash as it is covered and you need to trim sections of it away to fit the KR dash anyway.
 The rest of the interior can be changed out for the correct year items.

 1982-1983 TRANS AM OR S/E ‘VISCOUNT’ BUCKET SEATS.
 Sometimes referred to as ‘PMD’ seats due to seat badges, but this simply stood for ‘Pontiac Motor Division’.
 The carpet & door vinyl was ‘Camel Tan’, the seat material was Camel Tan ‘Parella’ cloth (or Doeskin Vinyl) and the headliner, sail panels & visors were ‘Doeskin Tan’.